 Are They Skilled Enough to Take Your Case to Court?

 In many family law cases, the attorneys never set foot in a courtroom.
 The majority of these cases are resolved through negotiation and settlement.
 However, some cases do need to go to trial.
-If your case does go to trial, you want an attorney who is experienced in the courtroom and who has a track record of success.
+You’ll want an attorney who has courtroom experience and a strong track record of success if your case goes to trial.

 Some attorneys may be afraid to go to trial, while others may not have the necessary skills.
 Be sure to ask each attorney about their experience in the courtroom and whether they’re comfortable taking your case to trial if necessary.